Dr. Ronald B. Standler

 and the impeachment of Bill Clinton.

-- A history of the Oct 2005 confirmation of
+- A history of the Oct 2005 nomination of

 Harriet Miers